gmp26/grunt-panda/README.md

 Default: 1

 Limits the number of pandoc child processes that can be spawned at any one time.
-Increase the number if you find this helps with performance.
+Increase the number if you find this helps with performance and if you are not concatenating files into one destination.
+If you are concatenating markdown, the order is likely to matter and can only be guaranteed when the spawnLimit is 1.

 #### stripMeta
 Type: `String`